bananakiu/stock-trading-app/README.md

 Instructions for iex-API
 - Add "gem 'iex-ruby-client' " to Gemfile
 - Run bundle install
-- Add "gem 'dotenv-rails', groups: [:development, :test]" to Gemfile as well
+- Add "gem 'dotenv-rails', groups: [:development, :test]" to Gemfile as well from https://github.com/bkeepers/dotenv
 - Run bundle
 - Create an account on IEX Cloud to get a publishable and secret token from the IEX Cloud
 - Create a .env file to store both tokens